Variational Bayes and Truncation approximations for Enriched Dirichlet process mixtures: Introduction

-In this paper, we will derive a variational inference algorithm for EDP mixtures \cite{wade2011enriched} based on a truncation of its square-breaking representation \cite{burns2023truncation}, similar to the concept in \cite{blei2006variational} and then later in \cite{blei2017variational}.
-The algorithm involves the posterior distribution $p$ and a variational distribution $q$.
+In this paper, we will derive a variational inference algorithm for EDP mixtures \cite{wade2011enriched}~ based on a truncation of its square-breaking representation \cite{burns2023truncation}, similar to the concept in \cite{ishwaran2001gibbs}, \cite{blei2006variational}~ and in \cite{blei2017variational}~.
+The algorithm involves the posterior distribution $p$ and a variational distribution, $q$.
 We define $q$ with variational parameters, and the algorithmic problem is to estimate these parameters so that $q$ approximates $p$.
 We will use the VB estimates to obtain a more efficient truncation approximation than in \cite{burns2023truncation}.

-As pointed out in \cite{wade2011enriched}, VB is easier to compute, and finds a density close to the target; whereas MCMC produces exact samples from the target density.
+As pointed out in \cite{wade2011enriched}~, VB is easier to compute, and often finds a density close to the target; whereas MCMC produces exact samples from the target density.
 Hence if we use MCMC with initial values from VB, we expect the convergence of the MCMC to be much faster, preferably with a shorter burn-in period.
 Also, since we control the choice of family of distribution for VB, it can be chosen such that the computations can be made easier and the approximation more accurate.

-In this paper, in the Section $\ref{sec:desc_EDPM}$, we review the EDPM and truncation apporoximations.
-In section $\ref{sec:VB}$ we quickly review VB and then extend that to EDPM scenario described in $(\ref{sec:EDPM})$.
-Next in section $(\ref{sec:trunc})$ we will use VB to find ``reasonable" truncation values and then carry out the MCMC process.
-Finally in section $(\ref{sec:sim})$ we will demonstrate our method with some simulations.
+In this paper, in the section $\ref{sec:desc_EDPM}$, we review the EDPM and truncation approximations.
+In section $\ref{sec:VB}$ we quickly review VB and then extend that to an EDPM.
+Next in section $\ref{sec:trunc}$ we derive the accuracy of the truncation approximation and then use VB to find ``reasonable" truncation values based on these results.
+We also introduced a blocked Gibbs sampler (BGS).
+In section $\ref{sec:sim}$ we will demonstrate our method with some simulations.
+Next in section $\ref{sec:application}$ we will fit our method, and compare with different existing methods (EDPM with different truncations, and parametric AFT model).
+Finally in section $\ref{sec:conclusion}$ we will conclude our findings in this paper and will discuss some potential future works.